• RCC Solutions

 What are “reasonable” rates for railroads to charge for moving their traffic?

-The level of rate increase for rail freight, compared to other benchmarks, is a good indicator of railroads concern about the impact of their rates on companies.
+The level of rate increase for rail freight, compared to other benchmarks, is a good indicator of railroad’s concern about the impact of their rates on companies.
 The illustration below tracks the historical percent change in rail rates against rates for long-distance trucking and inflation.
 Rail rates are determined using Association of American Railroads (AAR) average revenue per car data.

 Rail Rates Increased More than Inflation